Kiruba Krishnaswamy, Assistant Professor

 Biomedical, Biological & Chemical Engineering; CAFNR — Food Science

-Krishnaswamy’s primary interest is to address global challenges of food security through sustainable engineering approach.
+Krishnaswamy’s primary interest is to address global challenges of food and nutrition security through sustainable food process engineering.
 She is an assistant professor in the Department of Biomedical, Biological & Chemical Engineering with a joint appointment in Food Science (CAFNR).
-Her research program encompasses the area of Sustainable Food Engineering.

 She was involved in the “Consolidation of Food Security in South India” project in collaboration with McGill University, Tamil Nadu Agricultural University and Canadian International Development Agency (CIDA) during her undergraduate studies.
-Krishnaswamy received the Canadian Commonwealth Scholarship to conduct her Master’s research at McGill University and continued her Ph.D. in Bioresource Engineering (2015).
+Through this international collaborative project, she experienced the impact of food processing technologies to improve the livelihood of rural communities.
+Krishnaswamy received the Canadian Commonwealth Scholarship to conduct her Master’s research at McGill University and continued her Ph.D. in Bioresource Engineering.
 She is a recipient of various awards including the Best Ph.D.
 Thesis Award from the Canadian Society for Bioengineers (CSBE).

 Krishnaswamy managed three salt fortification projects (funded by International Development Research Centre (IDRC), SL@B, Grand Challenges Canada, Bill & Melinda Gates Foundation) during postdoctoral research at University of Toronto.
 She was instrumental in developing micronutrient fortified salt technologies which resulted in three pilot scale production reaching 60 million people in India.
 She has collaborated/ consulted on International projects related to food and nutrition security in US, Canada, India and Africa.

 - M.Tech Food and Agricultural Process Engineering, Tamil Nadu Agricultural University, India & McGill University, Canada

 - B.Tech Food Process Engineering, Tamil Nadu Agricultural University, India